 - Urethral Inserts.
 A disposable device is worn at various times throughout the day to act as a barrier against leakage.
 It is mostly recommended for what a patient is going to be performing physical activity.

-Surgical Treatment for Stress Incontinence
+What is the Surgical Treatment for Stress Incontinence?

 Surgery intervention to treat stress incontinence is typically the last resort when behavior therapies and devices don’t provide adequate relief from symptoms.
 The goal of the surgery will be to provide the bladder and urethral muscles with adequate support.